Optimum Image Size

 This sample image sequence can represent either a choice of screen sizes for a fixed seating position, or the effect of moving towards the back of the room for a fixed screen size.
 Because of the variation in screen resolution and monitor size between computers, it would be cumbersome to attempt to calibrate these image sizes to actual screen sizes or seating positions.
 We've taken one image and presented it in three sizes just for comparison.

 Big Screen Image

 Projection of computer data has become a standard requirement for many corporate and educational environments.
 In days of old, when we sat through filmstrips and other vintage multimedia material in school, this material was developed for projection on a large screen, and the font sizes were chosen appropriately.
 In many teaching environments, the computer images being shown are not Power Point® presentations, but are actual computer applications, running with standard screen fonts.
 This may include spreadsheets, drawing or mapping software, wordprocessors, web browsers etc. For these applications the old rules of acceptable screen size for pictures does not apply, the information is in written form, not in the pictures.

 For someone to resolve a large screen computer display to the same fidelity that you are able to view this screen in front of you, the images have to be much bigger than a TV image.
-This calculator will provide the dimensions for a projection screen with the equivalent image size to a 15" computer monitor at normal working distance.
-This would be the optimum size for viewing computer applications running at a maximum of 1024x768 resolution (rounded off to nearest integer value).
-This applies to aspect ratios of 3:4:5 (H:W:Diagonal).
+This calculator will provide the dimensions for a projection screen with the equivalent image size to a 15" 16:10 computer monitor at normal working distance.
+This would be the optimum size for viewing computer applications running at a 16:10 1280x800 pixel resolution or 16:9 1366x768 pixel resolution (rounded off to nearest integer value).

 Mc Squared System Design Group, Inc